cytopia/devilbox/docs/getting-started/create-your-first-project.rst

 So all is left for you to do is to add your HTML or PHP files.

-Step 6: create a hello world
+Step 6: Create a hello world
 ----------------------------

 Navigate to your docroot directory within your project and create a ``index.php`` file with some output.